sapcc/limes/docs/operators/index.md

 install -D -m 0755 build/limes "/tmp/install/usr/bin/limes"
 ```

 The only required build dependency is [Go][go].
-Version 1.8 and newer definitely works; 1.7 might work, but has not been
+Version 1.9 or higher is required.
+Go is only a build dependency, not a
-tested; 1.6 and older does not work.
-Go is only a build dependency, not a runtime dependency, so this should not be a
+runtime dependency, so this should not be a dealbreaker if you plan to use Limes on a distribution whose repos carry an
-dealbreaker if you plan to use Limes on a distribution whose repos carry an older Go.
+older Go.
+The only runtime dependency is a libc.

 If you're doing stuff with Docker, you can use the `Dockerfile` in this repo.
 Just invoke `docker build` in the usual manner.